SeekingFor/jfniki/readme.txt

       Hmmm... not sure if people would use this feature because of the correlation of ids.
 ---
 Fixed bugs:
+710d700bc7a1: BUG: Header links to discussion pages. [requested by a real user]
 2ce3a4499a2c: BUG: No way to create an empty wiki from the UI. [requested by a real user]
 cab9533f4cb8: BUG: Can the <<<TOC>>> macro be made to play nice with the ContentFilter? [suggestion from sethcg]